ChaosDynamix/Arcadia/guide/graphical-interface.md

 # {{ page.title }}
 {: .fs-9}

-This section describes how to setup a graphical environment using Xorg with a Nvidia graphical card.
+This section describes how to setup a graphical environment using Xorg for a recent Nvidia graphical card.
 {: .fs-5 .fw-300}